 Pre-Existing Conditions from Former Workplace Accidents

-If you injured the same body part in a previous work-related accident and received benefits, it may affect your new workers’ comp claim.
+If you injured the same body part in a previous work-related accident and received workers’ compensation benefits, it may affect your new workers’ comp claim.
 Your new claim will likely be slightly reduced based on the previous claim.

 Don’t be surprised if your permanent disability benefits are lower than before.
 Any previous awards you received for a permanent impairment will be taken into account, and it may limit what you can get now.
-However, your employer and workers’ comp insurance will still have to cover your medical bills related to the injury and temporary total disability weekly benefits if your injury prevents you from working.

-You will also need to understand the difference between the aggravation of a previous injury and a completely new injury, even if it involves the same body part.
+You will also need to understand the difference between the aggravation of a previous injury and a completely new workplace injury, even if it involves the same body part.
 Your doctor should evaluate you in this way and go over your previous medical records.
-The distinction is crucial when filing a workers’ compensation claim, so contact a lawyer if you’re not sure how to proceed.

 Talk to a Workers’ Compensation Lawyer in Georgia for Free Today

-If you were injured at work and have a pre-existing condition, it’s best to contact a workers’ compensation lawyer right away.
+If you experienced a work–related injury and have a pre–existing condition, it’s best to contact a workers’ compensation attorney right away.
 Your claim is already more complicated, simply because you have a pre-existing condition.
-A legal professional can make sure you are treated fairly and that your previous condition does not make you lose out on the benefits you deserve.

 404-400-4000 or complete a Free Case Evaluation form